Quarterly Board Meeting of The

 There was a board wide conversation and discussion about elections.

 Drew Gray Miller did not get on the ballot.
 Thoughts were there was a lot of everyone waiting for everyone else to do it.
 The lack of not being able to effectively field a statewide candidate represents a failure by the party and an opportunity for growth.
 There are multiple local candidates running for office.
-There was a suggestion that individuals be encouraged to run for Inspector of Election or Auditor in a municipality that there is no one on the ballot.
+There was a suggestion that individuals be encouraged to run for inspector of election or auditor in municipalitys there is no one on the ballot.
 It was pointed out that IOE might not be a good move for an actual activist because then they can't stand at the polls on election day.
 Marc Bozzacco shared about the Montco challenges.
 It was the desire of those in attendance that we document our challenges to use as a future resource.
 The secretary offered to reach out to Montgomery, Delaware, and Lackawanna to compile reports.
 David Moser is on the ballot for Mayor of York.
 Vincent Stoops is on the ballot for Mayor of Selinsgrove.
 They both stressed the importance of county party event and engaging the general voter.
-It ws stated that we should confirm what is expected for nominating papers from the county BOE before we turn in papers.
-It was the opinion of many that a little bit of groundwork and face time is beneficial in building a relationship with county BOE.
+It was stated that we should confirm what is expected for nominating papers from the county BOE before we turn in papers.
+It was the opinion of many that a little bit of groundwork and facetime is beneficial in building a relationship with county BOE.

 The Tech improvement presented the following